Quantum channels and memory effects: Quantum Codes

-Then to correct errors one can implement the parity check of $\mathcal{C}_1$ by measuring in the $\sigma_z$ basis and that of $\mathcal{C}_2$ by measuring in the $\sigma_x$ basis.
-An example along this line is provided by the $[[7,1]]$ code with $d=3$ \cite{S96}.
+Therefore, to correct errors it is enough to implement the parity check of ${\cal C}_1$ by measuring in the $\sigma_z$ basis (for bit flip errors) and that of ${\cal C}_2$ by measuring in the $\sigma_x$ basis (for phase flip errors).
+An example along this line is provided by the $[[7; 1]]$ code with $d=3$ (Steane, 1996).

 Another, more general, way to construct quantum codes is to exploit the group structure of the set of errors as it is done for \emph{stabilizer codes} \cite{G97}.
 The method can be summarized as follows.
-First notice that the set of all possible errors on $n$ qubit, can be written as\footnote{Actually $\sigma_y=i\sigma_x\sigma_z$, however the imaginary unit is irrelevant to the end of error correction.}
+First notice that the set of Pauli errors on $n$ qubit can be written as\footnote{Actually $\sigma_y=i\sigma_x\sigma_z$, however the imaginary unit, as well as any global phase factor, is irrelevant in quantum error correction.}

 and forms a multiplicative group known as Pauli group.
-Getting rid of the $\pm$ sign in front of any error operator, one can relate the elements of $\mathcal{P}_n$ to $2n$-dimensional binary vectors
+One can represent the elements of $\mathcal{P}_n$ as $2n$-dimensional binary vectors

 where ${\sf e}_X$ (resp. ${\sf e}_Z$) is the $n$-bits vector of components $X^{(j)}$ (resp. $Z^{(j)}$) specifying on which qubits the $\sigma_x$ (resp. $\sigma_z$) error occurs and $({\sf e}_X |{\sf e}_Z)$ is the joint ${\sf e}_X,{\sf e}_Z$ vector.
 Then, one considers an Abelian subgroup $\mathcal{G}\subseteq \mathcal{P}_n$